sto3014/LRPureRAW/README.md

     ~/Library/Application Support/Adobe/Lightroom/Modules/LRPureRAW.lrplugin/bin/mac/AfterExport-CreateLink.sh
     ~/Library/Application Support/Adobe/Lightroom/Modules/LRPureRAW.lrplugin/bin/mac/BeforeExport-Cleanup.sh
     ```
-To choose your own scripts see [Scripts](#scripts)
+For using your own scripts see also [Scripts](#scripts).

 ## Best practice

 ---
 ###  Export Location
+There are two main requests for the export / re-import process:
-Often it is wanted to get rid of the exported files and that the processed photos are sent back into the same
+* The processed photos should be sent back ino the same folder as the original photos.
+* The exported intermediate files should be deleted at the end of the process.

-folder as the original photos.
-As it is not possible to tell DxO PureRAW to do
-so, it must be done by the plug-in itself.
+Is not possible to tell DxO PureRAW to do these two steps.
+So, it must be done by the plug-in itself:
 1. In the ```PureRAW Original``` preset
    1. Section ```Export location```
       1. Set ```Export to``` to ```Specific folder```